 However, there are certain circumstances that would make your LLC subject to other business-related taxes.
 If you hire employees, for example, your LLC may have to pay income and unemployment taxes, and if your LLC sells merchandise, it will likely owe a sales tax.

 What if I Don’t Pay?

 Want to form an LLC for free?
 ZenBusiness will file all LLC formation paperwork for $0 + state fee (normally $49 + state fee).
 No catch, just savings.

 Looking at all these fees, you might be thinking: how can I pay less?
 While you might be tempted to look for loopholes or find a way around them, this could cause you bigger problems in the future.

 Connecticut companies that fail to keep up with their required filings, fees, and taxes are classified as “delinquent.”
-The most common causes of delinquency are missed Annual Reports, unpaid Business Entity Taxes, and failure to maintain a registered agent.
+The most common causes of delinquency are missed annual reports and failure to maintain a registered agent.
 Delinquent LLCs may lose their ability to maintain lawsuits, foreign qualify in other states, secure loans, and more.

 A company that remains in delinquency risks being dissolved by the state.
 It’s possible to reinstate a dissolved LLC, but you’ll have to resolve all of your outstanding filings and fees and pay an additional reinstatement fee.

 Planning Your Expenses

 By now, your budget spreadsheet might be looking a little crowded, but have no fear!
 Most of these are one-time fees that you won’t have to worry about again.
 Plus, with all these on the books, there won’t be any surprise costs when you register an LLC in Connecticut.

 Soon, you’ll have these fees behind you and you’ll be forging ahead, growing your business and earning profits.
 As you do, make sure to keep up with the few recurring fees — like annual reports — so your business doesn’t fall out of good standing.